ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-vue/notes-feature.md

       });
 ```

-**Challenge:** Update the submit method so this test passes. (**Note:** this is in a portion of the test that is currently skipped due to some Vue testing layer bugs, so you will have to update this without the benefit of the test)
+**Challenge:** Update the submit method so this test passes.

-Now go add and edit some tasting notes to make sure everything still works when using the app.

 ### Hookup the Editor

-We can then modify the `TastingNotes` page to pass along the `noteId` when a user clicks on the note in the list:
+We can then modify the `TastingNotesPage` to pass along the `noteId` when a user clicks on the note in the list:

 ```html
 <ion-item button @click="presentNoteEditor($event, note.id)" ...></ion-item>